 Justin P. Wilson of Nashville, Tennessee was elected Tennessee’s 34th Comptroller of the Treasury on January 15, 2009.
-He was re-elected on January 9, 2019 to a sixth term.
+He was re-elected to a sixth term on January 9, 2019.

 Comptroller Wilson has a history of public service.
 He served as Commissioner of the Tennessee Department of Environment and Conservation and as Deputy to the Governor for Policy under former Governor Don Sundquist.
 He was a member of the Financial Advisory Board of the U.S. Environmental Protection Agency, and he served as Chairman of the Nashville Electric Board, the Davidson County Metropolitan Health Board, and the Community Health Agency of Nashville and Davidson County.
 He was Foreman of the Davidson County Grand Jury, and he has served in leadership positions for numerous Nashville business, civic, and charitable organizations.

 Comptroller Wilson was also a partner in the law firm of Waller Lansden Dortch & Davis where he served on its Executive Committee.
-He is a graduate of Stanford University, Vanderbilt University School of Law, and New York University, and he is currently an adjunct professor of law at Vanderbilt University School of Law.
+He is a graduate of Stanford University, Vanderbilt University School of Law, and New York University.

 Comptroller Wilson was named Conservationist of the Year in 1997, and the Justin P. Wilson Cumberland Trail State Park is named in recognition of his “conservation and environmental contributions to the State of Tennessee.”